INDIANAPOLIS – Coming into Sunday, the disciplined Indianapolis Colts had committed a league fewest six turnovers in 2013.

 The final "chunk" play from Austin came on the opening drive of the second half when the first skill player chosen in the 2013 draft showed off his abilities one more time with an 81-yard touchdown reception.

-“They moved (Austin) around a lot, put him in mismatch situations, using his speed to run away from coverage,” Colts cornerback
+"They moved (Austin) around a lot, put him in mismatch situations, using his speed to run away from coverage," Colts cornerback Vontae Davis said of the "rub routes" that made Austin so successful on Sunday.

 Facing a significant deficit, the Colts offense went into hurry-up mode in the third quarter.